geeksforsocialchange/gfsc-v3/content/blog/2019/brief-introduction-placecal/index.md

 >
 > – Catherine, participant at a supported IT session for older people

+{{%image-with-caption "4.jpg" "A community group in Moss Side library using PlaceCal to find out what’s on"%}}
+ A community group in Moss Side library using PlaceCal to find out what’s on
+{{%/image-with-caption%}}

 ### Small community groups can get their stuff online really easily